 In order to understand the exposure we need to look at each of them individually.
 But before we do that, a little something on the side.
 On the mode dial of your camera where you see the symbols A(v) S M P or Adep there is also a little green square which represents automatic.
-This is a no no if you want to become a creative photographer.
+This is a no-no if you want to become a creative photographer.
 Automatic means that the camera chooses the setting for you and you just point and shoot.
 Those symbols represent what we call the creative modes.
-The other little pictures are the idiot modes which we don’t use either.
+The other little pictures are the specialized automatic modes, which we don’t use either.

 So let’s take a look at the three modes of the exposure triangle.

-A shallow depth of field is when on a portrait the background is beautifully blurred out with only the person’s face in focus.
-This gives a lovely image image as the background clutter is blurred into an abstract milky kaleidoscope of soft colour.
-In order to achieve this a small aperture number or f-stop is used.
+A shallow depth of field is when, in a portrait for example, the background is beautifully blurred out with only the person’s face in focus.
+This gives a lovely image image as the background clutter is blurred into an abstract milky kaleidoscope of soft color.
+In order to achieve this, a small aperture number or f-stop is used.

 Shutter speed controls the length of time the shutter is open.
 This allows you to control the sharpness of the image.
 An action photo needs a fast shutter speed in order to freeze the shot.
 But if you want it blurred to simulate speed then a slower speed will achieve that level of creativity.

-When shooting on the S mode the camera will control the aperture while you choose the shutter speed.
-What you need to remember is that a fast shutter speed i.e. 1/125 to 1/1000th of a second lets in a little light and a slow speed lets in a lot of light.
+When shooting on Shutter Priority mode (S) the camera will control the aperture while you choose the shutter speed.
+What you need to remember is that a fast shutter speed (e.g., 1/125 to 1/1000 of a second) lets in a little light and a slow speed lets in a lot of light.

 Now, how does the exposure triangle work?
 There are times when you want to take a shot of a wind surfer twisting through the air.
 This means you need a fairly fast shutter speed.
 Because he is moving a shallow depth of field won’t work as part the surfer may be out of focus so you need a large f-stop number.
 If you remember, a large f-stop number means less light and a fast shutter speed also means less light.
 So you have a problem.